 As a landlord, you need to keep good records

 You’ll want to stay in the ATO’s good books.
 You also want a decent tax refund and to avoid over-taxation.
-The absolute number-one habit that makes those things possible: A good, steady habit for keeping receipts and records.
+The absolute number-one habit that makes those things possible is a good, steady habit for keeping receipts and records.
 It doesn’t have to be hard or complicated!
-Just keep receipts and a short note about any expenses or costs relating to renting your space — plus record any rent income you receive.
+Just keep receipts and a short note about any expenses or costs relating to renting your space – plus record any rent income you receive.

-Your records folder will be particularly useful at tax time when voila – you suddenly remember, and can prove, some refund-boosting landlords’ tax deductions.
+Your records folder will be particularly useful at tax time when you suddenly remember, and can prove, some refund-boosting landlords’ tax deductions.

-Remember, no receipts means no tax deductions.
-So keep them all.
+Remember, no receipts mean no tax deductions, so keep them all.
 If you’re in doubt about whether a receipt might be claimable, keep it anyway.
-Your tax agent can advise whether you can use it, later, to boost your tax refund.
+Your tax agent can advise at tax time whether you can use it to boost your tax refund.

-Claim your live-in landlord tax deductions: The Apportion Method
+Claim your rental income tax deductions: The Apportion Method

-There are lots of tax deductions you can claim as a live-in landlord by using the “apportion method” Sounds scary?
-Don’t worry, it is simple.
+There are lots of tax deductions you can claim as a live-in landlord by using the “apportion method”.
+Sounds scary?
+Don’t worry, it’s simple.

 The apportion method is a common way of separating tax-deductible expenses between private and personal use.
 As a general approach to determining this, apportionment should be made on a floor basis (the space in which your tenant takes sole occupancy) with a reasonable figure for access to other general living areas including the garage and outdoor areas.
-This means you’re including the tenants living area along with an appropriate estimation of other living areas you share together, which for someone sharing with one other person would typically be 50% of the shared spaces.
+This means you’re including the tenant’s living area, along with an appropriate estimation of other living areas you share together.
+For someone sharing with one other person this would typically be 50% of the shared spaces.

 One live-in landlord’s taxes: An example

-Claire’s expenses include her mortgage, building insurance, rates and taxes, totalling $20,000 for the year.
+Claire’s expenses include building insurance, rates and taxes, totalling $10,000 for the year.

-So what should she enter on her tax return?
+What should Claire enter on her tax return?

 - Income: Claire should enter $7,800 rental income under item 21 in the income section of her tax return. ($150 rent x 52 weeks)

-- Deductions: Claire should enter $4000 (20% of her $20,000 expenses) as tax deductible expenses.
-She should send copies of the receipts to her tax agent; that’ll help them ensure it is all claimed correctly and if the ATO has problems, the tax agent should help sort it out.
+- Deductions: Claire should enter $2000 (20% of her $10,000 expenses) as tax deductible expenses.
+She should send copies of the receipts to her tax agent; that’ll help them ensure it is all claimed correctly and if the ATO has problems, the tax agent will help sort it out.

 What kind of tax deductions can live-in landlords claim?

-When it comes to claiming deductions, remember to keep all your receipts.
-Set aside the time to work out what percentage of your expenses are claimable throughout the year so when tax time comes around, it’ll be easy to lodge.
+When it comes to claiming deductions, remember to keep all of your receipts.
+Set aside the time to work out what percentage of your expenses are claimable throughout the year, so when tax time comes around, it’ll be easy to lodge.

 Some common deductions include: